CraftAcademyLabs/ca_course/guides/native_javascript.md

 Instead, we can use the much mightier `.addEventListener()` method to add as many events of as many types as we like.
 It takes three arguments: the event type (such as `click`), a function that gets called whenever the event occurs on the element (this function gets passed an event object), and an optional config object which will be explained further below.

+The benefits of using `addEventListener()` are:

+* It allows adding more than a single handler for an event.
+This is particularly useful for AJAX libraries, JavaScript modules, or any other kind of code that needs to work well with other libraries/extensions.
+* It gives you finer-grained control of the phase when the listener is activated (capturing vs. bubbling).
+* It works on any DOM element, not just HTML elements.

 ```js
 myElement.addEventListener('click',function(event){
   console.log(event.type +' got fired')})